-The optional patch-panel tray manages the connections between multiplexer/demultiplexer and TXP cards by splitting patchcords into single connections.
-There are two patch-panel trays, the regular tray (1 RU deep) and the deep tray (2 RUs deep).
-The patch-panel tray consists of a metal shelf, a pull-out drawer, and a drop-in patch-panel module.
-The standard patch-panel tray can host up to eight ribbon cables (with eight fibers each) entering the drawer, or 64 cables (with a maximum outer diameter of 2 mm [0.079 in.]).
-The deep patch-panel tray can host up to 16 ribbon cables (with eight fibers each) entering the drawer outer diameter of 2 mm [0.079 in.]).
+There are two patch-panel trays intended for use with 32-channel cards, the standard tray (1 RU deep) and the deep tray (2 RUs deep).
+Both the standard patch-panel tray can host up to eight ribbon cables (with eight fibers each) entering the drawer, or 64 cables (with a maximum outer diameter of 2 mm [0.079 in.]).
+The deep patch-panel has the bulkheads organized in 8 packs, each housing 8 LC adapters, which allows for more room for internal fiber routing as well as more clearance for ingress and egress of the cables.
+The deep patch-panel comes with the MPO-LC cables preinstalled.

-Because the standard patch-panel tray can host 64 connections, hub and ROADM nodes will typically require two standard patch-panel modules each, and other DWDM nodes typically require one.
-(Only one deep patch-panel tray is necessary for hub and ROADM nodes.)
+Because the standard and deep patch-panel tray can each host 64 connections, hub and ROADM nodes will typically require two standard patch-panel modules each, and other DWDM nodes might require one.
+(Only one standard or deep patch-panel tray is necessary for terminal nodes.)
 The module fits 19- and 23-inch (482.6-mm and 584.2-mm) ANSI racks and 600 mm (23.6 inch) x 300 mm (11.8 inch) ETSI racks, using reversible brackets.